• Home

 As I mentioned, the mantecatura is the final process of adding cold butter and parmesan to the risotto before serving.
 The butter and cheese should be quickly beaten into the rice, giving the risotto creamy, rich and emulsified, the perfect consistency (all’onda)

 Please give this recipe a try.
-You don’t have to be trying to impress anybody to enjoy the combination of prawns and peas in creamy risotto rice.
+You don’t have to be trying to impress anybody to enjoy the combination of prawns and peas in creamy risotto rice, trust me, this recipe is a keeper

 For similar easy-cook recipes check out our recipe page